 On 25 January 2021 Amigo announced that it is proceeding with the next stage of its proposed Scheme of Arrangement and published the formal Practice Statement Letter (PSL) that describes the Scheme for the customers affected.

-This article is a follow-up, looking at seven points of concern about the Scheme.
+This article looks at seven points of concern about the Scheme.
 A common theme running through these is the lack of specifics about how exactly it might work.

 Without a lot more details, it is hard to imagine how the Financial Conduct Authority (FCA) could agree to the Scheme proceeding.
 And it is very hard to see how customers would have enough information about the Scheme to be able to vote on it, even if it gets through the first court hearing at the end of March.